ChannelAdvisor targets 2013 IPO, sources say

 ChannelAdvisor generates roughly $50 million in revenue, according to sources familiar with the company.
 It has about 300 employees.

-The company, whose customers include Crocs Inc, Dell Inc and Eddie Bauer Inc, declined to comment on its financials.
+The company, whose customers include Crocs Inc (CROX.O), Dell Inc DELL.O and Eddie Bauer Inc, declined to comment on its financials.

 ChannelAdvisor is being pitched to potential investors as a software as a service company, one of the sources said.
-Shares of such companies, including ServiceNow Inc, Eloqua Inc and Demandware Inc, have soared after recent public offerings.
+Shares of such companies, including ServiceNow Inc (NOW.N), Eloqua Inc ELOQ.O and Demandware Inc DWRE.N, have soared after recent public offerings.

 ChannelAdvisor has raised more than $75 million from venture firms including Kodiak Venture Partners, Southern Capitol Ventures and New Enterprise Associates, as well as eBay.